seleneledain/forest_drought_forecasting/modelling/README.md

 ## Requirements

 We recommend using Anaconda for managing dependencies of this library.
-The following bash commands create a suitable environment.
+The following bash commands create a suitable environment (named drought by default).
 Please note the PyTorch installation requirements for your system, see (https://pytorch.org/) - esp. cudatoolkit might have to be installed with a different cuda version.

 ```
 conda env create -f environment.yml